Dr. Albright has spent her career focused on the growing intersection between sociology, psychology, and technology.

 While at USC, she put her unique skills to work on the problem of energy and the newly emerging smart grid, which combines the energy infrastructure, information technology, and consumer behavior.
 She co-wrote and won a $121 million Smart Grid Demonstration Grant from the Dept of Energy, in collaboration with the L.A.
 Dept of Water and Power, the USC Information Sciences Institute (ISI), the Jet Propulsion Lab (JPL) and UCLA.
 As the lead of the Behavioral piece, Dr. Albright assembled a cutting-edge team of professionals from Communications, Computer Science, Psychology, Sociology, and Gaming.
 She took a cutting edge approach to energy conservation and demand response by employing a combination of approaches including social listening through data mining, gaming and social influence strategies to change consumer energy behavior and encourage the adoption of smart meters.
 Her project was the only one in the country which included a behavioral component.

 Dr. Albright has served as a peer reviewer for the National Science Foundation, the Economic the Social Research Council, UK, as well as a number of professional publications, including the Journal of Computer-Mediated Communication, Journal of Communication, Gender and Society and International Sociology.
+She is also an advisor to ICOs and blockchain startups, and was named among the 24 Most Influential Women in Blockchain.

 Dr. Albright has won a number of awards for her teaching and service during her tenure at USC, and is the author of multiple book chapters and multiple peer-reviewed journal articles, most recently in Norton “Quickies” and in the Handbook of Virtuality published by Oxford University Press.
 She was awarded the Hugo G. Beigel Award for Outstanding Research Paper of the Year in 2010 for her Internet research.

-If would like to book Dr. Albright for your event, or for consultation or research, please send an email to firstname.lastname@example.org.
+For media inquiries, or if would like to book Dr. Albright for your event, or for consultation or research, please send an email to email@example.com.